mgui7/AppliedRL_TUM/README.md

 You may see 5 items in state list variable.
 For example, you can see the following numbers:
 [570.0, 200.00000000000165, 45, 45, (1, 1, 1)]
-1. x postion of robot base
+1. x position of robot base
 2. y position
 3. Angle of arm1
 4. Angle of arm2